procrastinate-org/procrastinate/docs/howto/schedule.rst

 Launch a job in the future
 --------------------------

+This section is about launching a job once, but in the future.
+You may want to read the :ref:`periodic launch <cron>` section.

 From the code
 ^^^^^^^^^^^^^

 If a job is configured with a date in the future, it will run at the first opportunity after that date.
 Let's launch the task that will